sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 Sharing extensions are just one of the extensions available to developers in iOS8, and represents Apple opening up the operating system in a way they've been asked to do for a while.
-Interestingly, it's done in a way that has prioritized security and privacy, arguably at a small cost of customisability.
+Interestingly, it's done in a way that has prioritized security and privacy, arguably at a small cost of customizability.

 Building sharing extensions is far from trivial, and along the route there are many things that can trip you up.
 However, if it's applicable to you and your app